-Don’t forget to factor your furniture into the equation as well.
+Dust Don’t forget to factor your furniture into the equation as well.
 Be sure to either move your furniture into a storage space, or cover it with plastic to prevent it from getting ruined.
 For bigger projects, you might want to consider Zipwalls to contain your home renovations to a specific space and prevent dust from spreading to other rooms in your home.
 Even with added precautions, dust can travel through air vents and end up all over your home, so make sure to consult your contractor beforehand to find ways to prevent this.

-One thing people forget to account for is the lack of privacy they’ll have during the renovations.
+Privacy One thing people forget to account for is the lack of privacy they’ll have during the renovations.
 Everyone from contractors, to construction workers, to architects will be traipsing in and out of your home at all hours of the day, and while this is all part of the process; it can definitely hinder your privacy, so be sure to schedule in a little R&R, like a weekend trip or a planned day away from it all.

-If it’s a kitchen renovation and you stay in the home, consider moving key appliances like the refrigerator, coffee maker, and toaster oven, into another room.
+Appliances If it's a kitchen renovation and you stay in the home, consider moving key appliances like the refrigerator, coffee maker, and toaster oven, into another room.
 After all, it’s unrealistic to eat out for every meal, so you’ll want to designate an area that you can do quick meal prep without having to worry about getting in the way of construction.

-Whether it’s a snow delay, a sick contractor, or an unexpected bump in the construction plans, preparing yourself for the unexpected is the only way to get through a big project.
+The Unexpected Whether it’s a snow delay, a sick contractor, or an unexpected bump in the construction plans, preparing yourself for the unexpected is the only way to get through a big project.
 It’s always helpful to set a higher budget than you think you need to account for any costs that you didn’t specifically plan for.

-Whether you’re a week into your renovations or a month in, be prepared for things to look nothing like you pictured.
+The Mess Factor Whether you’re a week into your renovations or a month in, be prepared for things to look nothing like you pictured.
 Mess comes hand in hand with renovations, and your once pristine living room will look anything but during the project.
 Don’t worry though, all of the chaos will be quickly forgotten when you’re done and gazing happily at your newly renovated space.